IlyaIbragimov/horror_pool/README.md

 ```bash
 docker compose down -v
 ```

+Stop the Vite dev server with `Ctrl+C` in its terminal.

 The Dockerized database is separate from any local PostgreSQL instance.
 If local port `5432` is busy, change the mapping in `docker-compose.yml`, for example: